-Today is the Winter Solstice, so we know the question on your mind, Fort Worthians — when’s it going to get cold?
-Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for the rest of December, January, and February.
+The Winter Solstice is approaching, so we know the question on your mind, Fort Worthians — when will it get cold?
+Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for December, January, and February.

 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what winter will bring.